 Sound Therapy and Healing for Chronic Pain

 Studies have shown that this treatment option is linked to minimal side effects, when compared to other invasive pain management techniques.
 It emerges as a feasible option for those looking for alternatives to conventional medical treatments.
-Sound healing for pain management uses specific frequencies to alleviate discomfort.
 This hastens the recovery process without heavy reliance on medications or other invasive procedures.

 How does sound healing for pain specifically help?